 - 3.1 Only the CITES MAs designated by each Party to the Convention have the authority to issue CITES documents.
 RFMOs and similar organizations have a role to play in gathering information and data that can be used for NDFs.
-See paragraph 7 of Article IV. - 3.2 Paragraphs 4 and 5 of Article XIV suggest that there may be another type of certificate for trade in Appendix II specimens, taken by ships registered by a Party to CITES that is also party to any other treaty, convention or international agreement in force before 1 July 1975, and under the provisions of which protection is afforded to marine species included in Appendix II.
-In those limited cases, a certificate is required from a MA of the State of introduction to the effect that the specimen was taken in accordance with the provisions of the other treaty, convention or international agreement in question.
-That provision does not apply to any treaty, convention, or agreement which entered into force after 1 July 1975.
+See paragraph 7 of Article IV. - 3.2 Paragraphs 4 and 5 of Article XIV suggest that there may be another type of certificate for trade in Appendix-II specimens taken by ships registered by a Party to CITES that is also party to any other treaty, convention or international agreement which was in force before 1 July 1975 and under the provisions of which protection is afforded to marine species included in Appendix II.
+In those cases, a certificate is required from a MA of the State of introduction to the effect that the specimen was taken in accordance with the provisions of the other treaty, convention or international agreement in question.

-Question 4: If national fisheries legislation - or RFMO measures - include a "no-retention" obligation for a species in CITES Appendix II, can trade still be authorized for those species taken in the marine environment not under the jurisdiction of any State
+Question 4: If national fisheries legislation - or RFMO measures - include a "no-retention" obligation for a species in CITES Appendix II, can trade still be authorized?